-Our Core Values Guide our Activities – We Encourage and Foster:
+We Encourage and Foster:

-- Appreciation of the creative process.
+- Appreciation of the creative process

-- Collaboration across arts disciplines, organizations, and communities.
+- Collaboration across arts disciplines, organizations, and communities

-- Cross-cultural understanding.
+- Cross-cultural understanding

-- Transformative cinematic experiences.
+- Transformative cinematic experiences

-- Local economic development through the arts.
+- Local economic development through the arts and film

-, is a five-day multi-venue festival that includes over 50 narrative, documentary, and experimental films, an interactive video installation gallery, live multi-media performances, panel discussions, Meet the Makers workshops, and free student field trip screenings.
-HCAS has brought notable guest artists, such as Tilda Swinton, Isabella Rossellini, Guillermo Arriaga, John Turturro, Richard Linklater, Ethan Hawke, Robert Redford, and James Ivory, in addition to many Texas talents, to the Festival.
+The most ambitious of the HCAS programs, the Houston Cinema Arts Festival, is a five-day multi-venue festival that includes over 50 narrative, documentary, and experimental films; innovative video and media installations; live multi-media performances; panel discussions; Meet the Makers workshops; and free student field trip screenings.
+HCAS has brought notable guest artists, such as Tilda Swinton, Isabella Rossellini, Guillermo Arriaga, John Turturro, Richard Linklater, Ethan Hawke, Robert Redford, and James Ivory, to the Festival in addition to many Texas talents.